How does Approval Voting affect spoiled ballots?

 It is very difficult to spoil an electronic ballot.
 This is generally caused by voter-operator error, and do-over does not require a ballot re-issue as all errors are resolved before the ballot is cast.

-Choose-one Plurality Voting ballots are treated as Spoiled whenever voters mark more than one candidate.
+Choose-one seat selection on Plurality Voting ballots are treated as Spoiled whenever voters mark more than one candidate in that race.

 The fact that voters do this tells us that they have more to say than Choose-one Plurality Voting permits.
 Consequently, in the 2000 U.S. elections, nearly two million ballots were spoiled.
 Choose-one Plurality Voting’s spoilage rate is approximately one in fifty, which is about four times more than Approval Voting.